teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 v1/v2 storage with the same package slug.
 Historical `.plugins cleardata` keeps its legacy namespace and semantics.

+## Approved channel-activity reads

+MB769 begins the second extraction wave with the distinct `data.channel_activity.read` capability.
+It exposes only `activity_compare($invocation, $left, $right, period => $period)` and `activity_heatmap($invocation, $nick)`.
+The current invocation policy supplies the channel; plugin code cannot choose a second channel, provide SQL or obtain a database handle.

+Comparison accepts two different validated nicknames and either `all` or one bounded `Nd`, `Nw`, `Nm` or `Ny` period.
+Heatmap always returns exactly 24 hour buckets.
+Both operations count only public messages and actions through the core's existing content-retention scope, merge live/archive aggregates case-insensitively and fail without returning partial data when the live source is unavailable.

+Results are opaque detached `ActivityComparisonV3` and `ActivityHeatmapV3` values.
+Their scalar accessors and copied hashes/arrays reveal only normalized nicknames, validated period metadata and unsigned counters.
+Reads are allowed in `observe`, fail closed in `off`, and expose no write operation.
+MB769 moves no command and no package requests the capability; reversible adoption of `compare` and `heatmap` is the following milestone.

 ## Approved factoid reads

 MB758 opens the second core-owned domain facade with the distinct